slatedocs/slate/source/includes/api-reference/_index.html.md

 <span class="description">
 Returns the compact project records for some filtered set of projects.
 Use one or more of the parameters provided to filter the projects returned.
+*Note: This endpoint may timeout for large domains.
+Try filtering by team!*
 </span>

 <h3 id="get-multiple-projects-parameters">Parameters</h3>